2023 heat waves: October

 A late season heat wave took place in a large part of the United States, starting on September 30 and continuing into October 3, especially in the northern states such as Minnesota.
 At least 15 US states had recorded temperatures of 90 F and above, with some areas experiencing temperatures above 100 F as far north as Iowa.
-This heat wave was notable for record high minimum temperature, with International Falls reaching its record high minimum temperature for October on October 2 with a temperature of 69 F. The heat wave resulted in a cancellation of the Twin Cities Marathon for the first time in its history since it began in 1982.
+This heat wave was notable for record high minimum temperature, with International Falls reaching its record high minimum temperature for October on October 2 with a temperature of 69 F and a high of 87 °F (30.5 °C).
+The heat wave resulted in a cancellation of the Twin Cities Marathon for the first time in its history since it began in 1982.
 The lakes were warm enough to go swimming in many parts of Minnesota.
 Temperatures in Minneapolis reached 92 F, the warmest ever for October.
 The heat spread east on October 3, and in Canada, Ottawa set monthly record on October 3, at 30.9 C. On October 4, monthly record high temperatures were reached with temperatures of 89 F in Syracuse, New York, and 86 F in Burlington, Vermont, In Montreal, the temperature reached 28.9 C with a humidex of 33, considered "exceptional" for that time of year.
 Montreal also recorded a record high on October 5, before the heat wave broke.